-- top and refers to any external bodies that the hospital, department, or vendor is required to satisfy such as the Joint Commission, the Food and Drug Administration, the Nuclear Regulatory Commission, etc. To scope the hazard analysis, it was deemed appropriate to include only hospital and department management, vendor service (not the vendor itself), and clinical operations in this study. - Clinical operations is divided into treatment design and treatment delivery.
+The clinical operations controller is divided into treatment design and treatment delivery controllers.
 The treatment design controller involves creating the general procedures and the treatment plan that will be eventually delivered to the patient.
-The process being modeled here is the development of the MR pre-plan for the patient, bringing the patient to the treatment room for positioning, and then creating a final optimized plan.
+The process being modeled here is the development of the MR preplan for the patient, bringing the patient to the treatment room for positioning, and then creating a final optimized plan.
 The optimized plan is then sent to the treatment delivery controller so treatment can proceed.
-The analysis was focused on the controllers whose roles change in the new process and where a - 330 reasonable chance of affecting change is possible.
+The analysis was focused on the controllers whose roles change in the new process and where a reasonable chance of affecting change is possible.
 For example, changing regulatory agencies or vendor equipment design is not likely to happen in the short term.
-Treatment planning and treatment delivery controllers include the radiation oncologist, the medical physicist, and the radiation therapist as well as all of the equipment and software used in the new procedure.
-This includes both existing equipment and software as well as equipment and software that may need to be developed. - The high level control loops (treatment design and treatment delivery) of Figure 3 were refined to include more detail as shown in Figure 4 and in the Appendix (Figure A1).
+Treatment design and treatment delivery controllers include the radiation oncologist, the medical physicist, and the radiation therapist as well as all of the equipment and software used in the new procedure.
+This includes both existing equipment and software as well as equipment and software that may need to be developed.

+The high-level control loops (treatment design and treatment delivery) of Fig. 3 were refined to include more detail as shown in Fig. 4 and in the Appendix (Fig. 6).
 By using multiple levels of refinement, complex safety control structures can be more easily understood.
-In the remaining Results Section, the 'Treatment Design' box of Figure 3 is described and control action 4.1 (shown in Table 1) is presented in detail, namely, the medical physicist control action to fuse MR and pre-plan to CBCT.
-The remaining results are presented in the Appendix.
+In the remaining Sec.
+3, the "Treatment Design" box of Fig. 3 is described and control action 4.1 (shown in Table I) is presented in detail, namely,